JCKrug/Data_Analytics/SQL&Tableau_E-Commerce_Market_Expansion/README.md

 ---

 ##  💡 Key Findings & Final Recommendation
-📌 Brazil is a promising market, but challenges exist.
+-  Brazil is a promising market, but logistical challenges exist.
-📌 Magist's infrastructure is optimized for SMBs, not premium brands.
+-  Magist's infrastructure is optimized for SMBs, not premium brands.
-📌 Delivery reliability is a concern – 10% of shipments are delayed.
+-  Delivery reliability is a concern – 10% of shipments are delayed.
-📌 Magist’s pricing model does not align with Eniac’s premium positioning.
+-  Magist’s pricing model does not align with Eniac’s premium positioning.

 📢 **Final Recommendation: Do not proceed with Magist.**
 🔍 Instead, Eniac should evaluate alternative logistics partners better suited to its premium brand, such as Intelipost or Novatrade Brazil.